scolapicchioni/blazor/Lab08/readme.md

 ```
 ### Delete a Comment

-Delete is similar to Create too, but it uses the `RemoveAsync` method of the `Backend.Core.CommentsService` and returns an `RemoveReply`.
+Delete is similar to Create too, but it uses the `RemoveAsync` method of the `CommentsService` and returns an `RemoveReply`.
 We are going to return an error if the Service or the Repository throw an Exception.

 ```cs
 public override async Task<RemoveReply> Remove(RemoveRequest request, ServerCallContext context) {